ethanwhite/nescent-sabbatical-proposal/proposal.md

 References Cited
 ----------------

-Jones, M. B., M. P. Schildhauer, O. J. Reichman, and S. Bowers.
-2006.
+Jones, M. B. et al. 2006.
 The New Bioinformatics: Integrating Ecological Data from the Gene to the Biosphere.
 Annual Review of Ecology, Evolution, and Systematics 37: 519-544.

 Parr, C.S., R. Guralnick, N. Cellinese, and R.D.M.
 Page.
 2012.
 Evolutionary informatics: unifying knowledge about the diversity of life.
 Trends in Ecology & Evolution 27:94 - 103.